joe29k/vdv2pg-neu/README.md

 **This is a fork of https://github.com/geops/vdv2pg intended to (hopefully; WIP) fix the incompatibilites with newer Python as well as allowing direct access to main function without executing "special scripts"**

+*As I only put this up for testing purposes, I do NOT recommend using this in any productive environment!*
 ---------------------------------------------

 Tool for dumping VDV 451 data into a database